gemcfadyen/CVParsingWithTextKernal/README.md

 password=<password from TextKernal>
 ```

-This will be required to successfully run the `ClientIntegrationTest`.
+This will be required to successfully run the `parsing.ClientIntegrationTest`.

 To build the project